Measles (Rubeola) (cont.)

-Europe is currently experiencing an epidemic of measles.
-In 2011, there were over 26,000 cases of measles and nine deaths.
+Europe has been experiencing recent epidemics measles.
 This is likely due to poor rates of vaccinations in many European countries.
 U.S. travelers should make sure that they have received at least two vaccinations against measles (MMR).

 Viewers share their comments